 I’m not represented by a giant publishing company and agent.
 I don’t have fancy-shmancy critically acclaimed reviews.
-What I do have are two down to earth books that have received stellar reviews from people just like you and me.
+What I do have are three down to earth books that have received stellar reviews from people just like you and me.

 This blog was the catalyst to my first book, No Maybe Baby.
 What started as a way for me to work through my own experience with infertility and give my friends and family a place to understand what we went through, turned instead to a piece of my heart on the pages of a paperback.
 The whole premise behind No Maybe is to offer love, hope and support to other women and couples who have or are facing infertility.
 What I learned is that infertility is a lonely road with an absence of resources.
 I want to change that.
 The second component of No Maybe chronicles our journey through foster-adoption.
 There are so many kiddos out there in this wide world of ours that need a home, and if I can bring awareness to this as well, then my work here is done.
 I’d love it if you checked out this memoir.
 You can find it by clicking on the link to your left,